isazi/isazi/README.md

 I currently live in Amsterdam where I work at the Netherlands eScience Center as a Research Software Engineer.
 I have a BSc and MSc in computer science from the University of L'Aquila, a MSc in computer science from the VU Amsterdam, and a PhD in computer science also from the VU.

-My research interests include auto-tuning and using Graphics Processing Units (GPUs) to accelerate scientific computation.
+My research interests include high-performance and scientific computing, auto-tuning, and performance optimizations.

 ### 💼 Where did I work